Being a pet sitter/dog walker is a pawsome job! Most days you end up thinking to yourself, “I can’t believe I’m getting paid to do this!”

 Meticulousness: Caring for animals requires paying close attention to detail.
 There are a lot of instructions to follow with no room for error.

 Strong stomach: We clean up everything that comes out.
 If you have an aversion to dealing with waste/vomit, this isn’t the job for you.

-Fitness: Our furry friends need a lot of exercise, so you need to be in good shape.
-We walk up and down a lot of hills in all kinds of weather.
+Fitness: Our furry friends need a lot of exercise.
+We walk up and down lots of hills in all kinds of weather.

 Patience: Many pets we sit for have special needs that can range from emotional issues to needing pills, injections, or fluids.